Criminal Records Defined

 - Buying a firearm.

-- Fostering or adopting children.
+- Fostering or adopting children or animals.

 - Certain types of licensing, such as applying for a CDL.